TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_01_getting_started.md

 **[VISUAL: Desktop with browser open, split screen showing requirements list]**

 **NARRATION:**
-> "Before we begin, here's what you'll need:
+> "Alright, before we get our hands dirty, here's what you'll need:
 >
 > First, a Windows computer.
-This project uses PowerShell scripts optimized for Windows.
+This project uses PowerShell scripts that are optimized for Windows.
+Mac and Linux folks - it's possible but you'll need to adapt a few things.
 >
 > Second, a GitHub account.
-If you don't have one, go to github.com and sign up - it's free.
+If you don't have one yet, head to github.com and sign up - it's completely free and only takes a minute.
 >
-> Third, we'll install two things: Python 3 and the Ophis assembler.
-I'll walk you through both.
+> Third, we'll be installing two things: Python 3 and the Ophis assembler.
+Don't worry if those sound intimidating - I'll walk you through both step by step.
 >
-> And finally, you'll need a Dragon Warrior ROM.
-For legal reasons, I can't provide this - you'll need to dump your own cartridge.
+> And finally - and this is important - you'll need a Dragon Warrior ROM.
+For legal reasons, I can't provide this.
+You'll need to dump your own cartridge or find it through... other means.
 The file should be named `dragon_warrior.nes` and placed in the `roms` folder."

-**[VISUAL: Bullet point list appearing on screen as items are mentioned]**
+**[VISUAL: Bullet point list appearing on screen as items are mentioned, with little checkmark animations]**

 ---